Jeff Mills: Film, soundtracks, and documentary

 Mills performed a live set in January 2015 at the Jewish Community Center in San Francisco, California.
 The set was performed with four turntables to create a cinemix soundtrack for Woman in the Moon, the 1929 silent film from Fritz Lang.
 The set was performed during a screening of the film at the center.
 Mills has previously completed work highlighting Lang's career, including composing, performing, and releasing a soundtrack to Lang's 1927 silent film Metropolis, releasing the soundtrack in 2000.

 Mills became involved in film with the help of French filmmaker Jacqueline Caux.
 He helped Caux produce the film Man from Tomorrow, a documentary about techno music that featured Mills.
 He continued in the film industry with the release of the independent film Life to Death and Back which he shot in the Egyptian wing of the Louvre Museum in France, the same museum where he had a four-month residency.

 Music style

 In his DJ sets, Mills usually uses three decks, a Roland TR-909 drum machine, and up to 70 records in one hour.
 Mills' Exhibitionist DVD, from 2004, features him mixing live on three decks and CD player in a studio.
 In 2011, Mills switched to using three or four CD decks for most of his club appearances, instead of the usual Technics turntables.
 Mixmag described Mills as the "master" of the 909.

 He was mentioned by Detroit rapper Eminem in his song "Groundhog Day", from his album The Marshall Mathers LP 2.
 Eminem says: "...and discovered this DJ who was mixing, I say it to this day, if you ain't listened to the Wizard, you ain't have a fucking clue what you was missing..."

+In 1996 a DJ mixtape of Jeff Mills Djing in Tokyo's Liquid Rooms was released.
+It is often cited as one of the most important, most energetic and seminal mixes in Techno history.
+In 2025/2026, on the 30th anniversary of the 1995 event, Mills toured all over the world, often using vinyl and reel to reel as his Djing format.